Azure/terraform-azurerm-cosmosdb/examples/README.md

 # Introduction
-The following repository contains a cosmos db module and samples that end-users can leverage and deploy.
-The repo is structured as follows:
-- Modules
-    - Cosmos db
+The following samples demonstrates how to leverage the cosmosdb module:
 - samples
     - 101-cosmosdb-sql-api
         - Cosmos DB SQL API with the module